xukec/xukec/README.md

 ### My Introduction

-- I am a ♌.
+- I'm a fan of the underlying technology of computers.
-- I am from 🇨🇳.
+- I'm from 🇨🇳.
+- My major is electronic information engineering.
-- I am a 👨‍🎓.
+- I'm a quiet and steady person.

 ### Favorite

 Like listening to music, reading, writing and sleeping.

 <h3>About Me <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"></h3>